sqlballs/MicrosoftFabricPre-Con/fabricoverview/01 - Introduction and Overview.md

 <h2 id="1.2"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">1.2 Basic Concepts in Microsoft Fabric</h2>

-Organizations are faced with multiple challenges in bringing together all data from their environment for actionable intelligence.
-There are many data professionals involved across the organization working with various data sources, tools, and processes.
-Microsoft Fabric brings together all these experiences into a unified platform to offer the most comprehensive big data analytics platform in the industry.
+Actionable intelligence requires data integration from diverse sources and environments.
+This involves various data professionals across the organization using different data sources, tools, and processes.
+Microsoft Fabric unifies these experiences into a single platform that provides the industry’s most comprehensive big data analytics solution.

 Microsoft Fabric enables organizations and individuals to turn large and complex data repositories into actionable workloads and analytics, and is an implementation of a *[data mesh](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/architectures/what-is-data-mesh)* architecture.
 It provides various systems with associated tools and aspects to the data professionals in their day-to-day work: